harleydutton/tabula-rasa/tabula-rasa.md

 <!-- things (equipment, money, vehicles)
     from setting: store and black market
     crafting -->

+### money
+I am thinking i want to have a chart somewhere that handles things like store prices and loot by asking the dm to define one unit of currency and then derive all the prices in their world based on some percentage or multiple of this. this would also give the DM a good time to think about what things are available or not and what things are scarce or plentiful and adjust prices and availability accordingly.
+Talk about money in the doc as AUCs (arbitrary units of currency). really I think this should be a part of the "settings" section.
+If i decide to give items a level/numeric value it would make sense to have them be orders of magnitude more and less expensive based on those numbers.

+#### Money2
+I would like to handle money the way stefan handled it in "What Stars!".
+The way he did this was by having VTM style resource backgrounds with some minor mods.
+Each background gives you either a major purchase or three minor purchases. they regenerate based on story stuff. major and minor purchases can purchase things like that.
+Minor purchases might be a night at an inn or a meal at a restaurant.
+Major purchases would be things like weapons and armor and jewelery and horses and spaceships and shit.
+Some things might cost multiple major purchases.
+Trivial purchases should be day-to-day expenses like food.
 <!-- followers -->
 <!-- wounds -->
 <!-- knowledge -->